bahmutov/cypress-workshop-basics/intro/PITCHME.md

 ## Questions

-- what happens when you add a new Todo item?
+- what happens when you add a new Todo item? <!-- .element: class="fragment" -->
-- how does it get to the server?
+- how does it get to the server? <!-- .element: class="fragment" -->
-- where does the server save it?
+- where does the server save it? <!-- .element: class="fragment" -->
-- what happens on start up?
+- what happens on start up? <!-- .element: class="fragment" -->

 Note:
 The students should open DevTools and look at XHR requests that go between the web application and the server.
 Also the students should find `todomvc/data.json` file with saved items.